Basic Income for the Arts Scheme 2026 – 2029 - FAQ

 Can I apply if I am over 66?

 However, the impact of the BIA on social protection payments, for example: pensions, will depend on your individual circumstances.
-Applicants are strongly advised to investigate what their own particular situation may be should they receive payment.
+Applicants are strongly advised to investigate what their own particular situation would be, should they receive payment, by contacting the Department of Social Protection.